 The result is not a massive change compared the old model, but everything just feels a little bit better.
 The engine is bit smoother and more refined, as well as more responsive and giving stronger performance.

-As before, you can drive up to 28 miles using electric power alone, and up to speeds of 83mph.
+As before, you can drive the Mitsubishi Outlander PHEV for up to 28 miles using electric power alone, and up to speeds of 83mph.
 Plus, with separate motors driving the front and rear axles, you can also get four-wheel drive with zero emissions.

 Then, once the batteries are drained, you can choose whether to drive on using just petrol power, let the engine replenish the batteries or plug the car in to recharge it.
 It takes just 25 minutes to return a flat battery to 80 per cent charge from a fast charger.